youngcreative/dg8002/Week02/README.md

 MIT License

-Copyright (c) 2024, Michael J. Young
+Copyright © 2024, Michael J. Young

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal